 Set up a project in Customer Journey Analytics to build your reports and visualizations.

-This is a simplified guide on how to ingest batch data into Adobe Experience Platform and use in Customer Journey Analytics.
+This quick start guide is a simplified guide on how to ingest batch data into Adobe Experience Platform and use in Customer Journey Analytics.
 It is highly recommended to study the additional information when referred to.